KbossGuru/KbossGuru/README.md

 - 👋 Hi, I’m @KbossGuru
 - 👀 I’m interested in Data
-- 🌱 I’m a data analyst and data scientist
+- 🌱 I’m a data analyst and data engineer
-- 💞️ I’m looking to collaborate on Data Analysis and machine learning projects
+- 💞️ I’m open to data analysis and data engineering gigs and roles
 - 📫 How to reach me adewuyi136@gmail.com

 <!---